 If you currently have a gas furnace, switching to an electric heat pump powered by clean electricity will lower your greenhouse gas emissions by around two tonnes per year.
 While your electricity costs may increase, you’ll lower or replace your gas bill.

 You’ll get the added benefit of efficient home cooling, often at a lower cost than central air conditioning or running a portable air conditioner.

 Depending on your current heating system, your home might require additional upgrades, such as ducting improvements, and installation costs will vary depending on the type of heat pump you choose and the size of your home.

 Learn more about available rebates and other benefits of installing a heat pump in your home with our heat pump incentive guide.

 What sort of heat pump should I choose?

-Be sure to consider your current heating type when choosing which heat pump to buy.
-Some types of heat pumps are better for homes with electric baseboard heating, which lack duct work, while others are best suited to homes with oil, gas, or electric furnaces that have existing ducts.
+What's your current heating type?
+Some types of heat pumps are better for homes with electric baseboard heating that lack duct work, while others are best suited to homes with oil, gas, or electric furnaces that have existing ducts.

-Know what’s important to you in your heating system.
-Things like your higher upfront costs, or being able to control the heat separately in each room can determine which type of heat pump is right for you.
+What’s important to you in a heating system?
+Things like upfront costs, or being able to control the heat separately in each room can determine which type of heat pump is right for you.

 The best way to decide what type of heat pump is right for